yojoots/libbitcoin-system-wiki/BIP44-Altcoin-Version-Mappings.md

 ```

-**6) Extended "EC Multiply Mode" BIP 38 CLI Implementation Example:** *For Dash having an initial secret of 'knock knock', seed, salt, lot number of 0, and sequence number of 0.
+**6) Extended "EC Multiply Mode" BIP 38 CLI Example:** *For Dash having an initial secret of 'knock knock', seed, salt, lot number of 0, and sequence number of 0.
 (Please note the information below needs to be correlated with security [recommendations](https://github.com/libbitcoin/libbitcoin/wiki/BIP38-Security-Considerations#recommendations) to arrive at a good processes for outsourcing the minting of coins or engraving of notes by the owners of Dash funds.)*

 **A.** "Brain seed"
 ```